mnederkorn/inv_chk/README.md

 ## Usage:

+### GUI

+To run inv_chk with a GUI, just start it without any parameters.

+After loading a file, you can initiate the invariance check via the "chk_inv" button.
+After the check is done you can select which rule out of the entire problem instance you want to be shown.
+If the type graph is know to not be invariant under the selected rule, the t_L morphism for which there exists no fitting t_R is shown as a color coding within graph L and core(T).

+### CLI

-To run inv_chk, pass it a filepath to a problem instance, e.g.:
+To run inv_chk via CLI, pass it a filepath to a problem instance, e.g.:
 ```python .\inv_chk.py "C:\Users\Maxime\Documents\GitHub\inv_chk\rules\bipartite_inv.txt"```

 A problem instance is formated as follows: